kelemen/netbeans-gradle-project/readme.md

 start editing the code without actually generating any other NetBeans project files.

 **About J2EE projects**: This plugin sees web projects as simple J2SE projects with an additional "webapp" directory, so many features related to web projects will be disabled in Gradle projects.
-If someone is willing to write a plugin for Gradle web projects, I will gladly help such an effort.
-The Gradle plugin can already be extended, so you don't need to implement features already there.
+Hildo's [Gradle JavaEE Support](http://plugins.netbeans.org/plugin/55529/gradle-javaee-support) might be installed for better support.

 You can read more about the plugin on the [wiki pages](https://github.com/kelemen/netbeans-gradle-project/wiki).